 There’s always something new to see, do, and enjoy in Lancaster.
 Here’s the latest:

-Added to all this are Discover Lancaster’s own new driving trails highlighting our distinctive shopping, bountiful beverages, and fascinating heritage, as well as the first two of our #DiscoverItForYourself marketing/social media videos of expected and unexpected experiences that provide visitors with more detail using authentic voices and compelling visuals.
+Added to all this are Discover Lancaster’s own new driving trails highlighting our thriving arts, bountiful beverages, and active outdoors, as well as our #DiscoverItForYourself videos of expected and unexpected experiences that provide visitors with more detail using authentic voices and compelling visuals.
 Both of these initiatives aim to further promote Discover Lancaster’s recently expanded tourism brand for the area.